 Mr. Holdreith has handled jury verdicts of $34.7 million (St. Clair v.
 Canon); $25 million (St. Clair v.
 Sony) and $8 million (Personal Audio v.
 Apple), as well as defense wins including a summary judgement of non-infringement of ten patents (Auxilium v.
-Upsher Smith Labs) and denial of an injunction after a bench trial, which later resulted in invalidity of the asserted patent (Medicis Pharm.
+Upsher Smith Labs), a trial judgment of invalidity of three patents (Purdue v.
+Actavis), an early dismissal of three patents (Purdue v.
+Collegium), and denial of an injunction after a bench trial, which later resulted in invalidity of the asserted patent (Medicis Pharm.
 Corp. v Upsher-Smith Labs).

 Lead counsel for Virtual Radiologic Corporation and Nighthawk Radiology Services in Virtual Radiologic Corp. v.
 Tandem, an action for patent infringement, copyright infringement, misappropriation of trade secrets, breach of contract, and interference with contract in the District Court for the District of Arizona.
 We obtained injunctions in favor of our client on September 19, 2014, including a finding of patent infringement.
 The case involved our clients’ teleradiology technology and confidential business information.
 The action is civil action number 2:13-cv-01705.

 Lead trial counsel to lead defendant Novel Laboratories in Purdue Pharm.
 Prods. v.
 Actavis Elizabeth LLC et al, an 11-day Hatch-Waxman patent infringement trial before Judge Jose Linares of the Federal District Court in New Jersey.
-The case involves three patents related to zolpidem tartrate, the active ingredient in Intermezzo and Ambien.
-The decision of the court is pending.
+The case involved three Orange Book listed patents related to zolpidem tartrate, the active ingredient in Intermezzo and Ambien.
+On March 27, 2015, Judge Linares issued an opinion determining that all of the asserted patents were invalid.
+The Federal Circuit Court of Appeals issued a summary affirmance under Rule 36 within days of oral argument on January 8, 2016.
+The action on appeal was No. 15-1659.

 Counsel to Quest Diagnostics in Mayo Collaborative Services LLC et al. vs Franklin R. Cockerill et al., case number 55-CV-14-6861, in the State District Court of Minnesota, Olmsted County, a matter filed by Mayo Clinic LLC against a former top Mayo executive involving claims of breach of fiduciary duty and trade secret.

 Lead defense counsel for Upsher-Smith Laboratories in Auxilium Pharmaceuticals v.
-Upsher-Smith Laboratories, a Hatch-Waxman patent infringement case in which we obtained a summary judgment of non-infringement of ten patents claiming a transdermal testosterone gel and method of treating hypogonadism before Judge Sue Robinson of the Federal District Court in Delaware.
+Upsher-Smith Laboratories, a Hatch-Waxman patent infringement case in which we obtained a summary judgment of non-infringement of ten Orange Book listed patents claiming a transdermal testosterone gel and method of treating hypogonadism before Judge Sue Robinson of the Federal District Court in Delaware.
 The opinion was filed on December 4, 2013.
+The case in the District Court was No. DED-1-13-cv-00148.
 The technology related to claimed macrocyclic penetration enhancers for increasing the rate of passage of an androgen through the skin.
 We were successful in demonstrating to the Court that the case warranted an exception to the Court’s ordinary practice of declining to hear summary judgment motions in Hatch-Waxman cases.
 An appeal was dismissed on September 18, 2014, resulting in a final judgment of non-infringement for our client.

 Trial counsel in Personal Audio LLC v.
 Apple Inc., a patent infringement case in which a Texas federal jury awarded our client, Personal Audio LLC, $8 million in damages after finding that Apple’s iPods infringed our client’s patent for an audio player that can download or receive navigable playlists.
 The verdict was announced on July 8, 2011.
 The court also awarded prejudgment interest in the amount of $4,182,331 for a total judgment of $12,182,331.